David Alan Harvey: Early life and education

-Life and work
+Career

 In 1969 Harvey started work at The Topeka Capital-Journal in Kansas.
 He has worked for National Geographic magazine and was named Magazine Photographer of the Year by the National Press Photographers Association in 1978.
 He joined Magnum Photos as a nominee in 1993 and became a full member in 1997.

 Harvey's first book, Tell It Like It Is, self-published in 1967, documented the lives of a black family living in Norfolk, Virginia.
 His two major books, Cuba and Divided Soul, are based on the Spanish cultural migration into the Americas, and Living Proof deals with hip-hop culture.
 Martin Parr and Gerry Badger say of Harvey's book (Based on a True Story) that it "takes its place as one of the best of the more extravagantly designed photobooks at a time when extravagant design is making a comeback".

 One of Harvey's photographs of a father and daughter from Malaysia is included on the Voyager Golden Record.

 He is founder and curator of Burn, a website showing the work of emerging photographers, launched in 2008.

 He is based in The Outer Banks, North Carolina and New York City.